hitochan777/forest_aligner/README.md

    outputs of the models learned in the first round.
 You do this with the --inverse and --inverse_dev flags.

-  (a) Run Nile in --align mode and align your training data and then dev data with the
+  (a) Run forest-aligner in --align mode and align your training data and then dev data with the
       source-tree model you've learned.

   (b) Flip the alignment links to f-e format and supply these to your next target-tree